ngonz232/Collective/README.md

 ### Networking
 #### List of network requests by screentab
+   * Login Screen
+     - (POST) User's entered login information to DB
+     - (Read/GET) Query the information in the DB.
+If it matches a user, authorize access.
+If not, revoke access.

+   * Create an Account Screen
+     - (POST) User's entered information to create a new user object.

    * Home Feed Screen
      - (Read/GET) Query all posted events
      - (Create/POST) Register for an event